lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 ================================================

 C3.1.
 Click on the two gears on the upper right-hand side of the screen, to set the plot parameters.
-For X, enter "-2.5 * log10(u_calibFux) - (-2.5 * log10(g_calibFux))" and for Y, enter "-2.5 * log10(g_calibFux) - (-2.5 * log10(r_calibFux))" - this will convert fluxes to magnitudes (and their differences) in the selected bands.
+For X, enter "-2.5 * log10(g_calibFux)+ 31.4" and for Y, enter "-2.5 * log10(i_calibFux) - (-2.5 * log10(u_calibFux))" - this will convert fluxes to magnitudes (and their differences) in the selected bands.
 You can enter any color scale - whichever you find most compelling.
 In the "Chart Options" part you can enter the chart title and axis labels.
 Click "Apply" and then "Close."

 .. figure:: /_static/portal_tut04_step10.png
 	:name: portal_tut04_step10

 C3.2.
-The resulting color-color diagram of objects in your search area will look as below.
+The resulting color-magnitude diagram of objects in your search area will look as below.

 .. figure:: /_static/portal_tut04_step11.png
 	:name: portal_tut04_step11

+You can see the distribution of galaxy colors as a function of their apparent magnitudes is not uniform.
+Can you think of why?

 Beginner-level users looking for a more general overview of the Portal Aspect should refer to this :doc:`/data-access-analysis-tools/portal-intro`.